ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.md

-README for ParkMobile take home coding example
+# RealogyCodingChallenge
+Coding challenge for Realogy.
+Item/Detail with Retrofit.
 January 9 2022 by Elisabeth Huhn

+# Bugs to FIX
+* crashes immediately

+# Task
 The task set for the coding example is:
-Use the iTunes search API to create a simple application that retrieves and displays information about your favorite musician or genre of music.
+Use the search API to create a simple application that retrieves and displays information about your favorite characters.

+# Requirements
 The Requirements call for:
-o One screen that displays a list of songs retrieved from the iTunes API.
-Any songs will do! o If a user taps on an item in your list, a second screen that shows more in-depth information about the song o Use Kotlin
+* One screen that displays a list of songs retrieved from the iTunes API.
+Any songs will do!
+* If a user taps on an item in your list, a second screen that shows more in-depth information about the song
+*  Use Kotlin
-The final requirement urges broad use of: oo code architecture, oo navigation, oo user experience, and oo visual components.
+The final requirement urges broad use of:
+ * code architecture,
+ * navigation,
+ * user experience, and
+ * visual components.

 Currently the app architecture is a typical MVVM architecture with Retrofit Network API calls